Sacred Healing Practices

 Sacred + Altar Arts

-ANNUAL COMMUNITY
+ANNUAL COMMUNITY Altar + EVENT SERIES

 Sacred Remembering Practices + Celebrating and Honoring our Beloved Dead

 Check the Event Calendar for updates on Dia De Los Muertos events and celebrations.
 All are welcome to view and use the altar without sign-up.
-Altar located at: 1545 McKendrie St., San Jose, CA 95126 + Altar lights extinguished at 10:30PM

 WHY WE BUILD IT

 Altars and ceremonial practices help us connect with deeper meaning.
 For many years I have practiced Sacred and Ceremonial Arts.
-Among these practices are the traditions of my Latin-American mother-line; the creation of ancestor altars during the time leading up to and including Dia De Los Muertos (October-November).
+Among these practices are the traditions inspired by my Latin-American ancestry; the creation of ancestor altars during the time leading up to and including Dia De Los Muertos (October-November).
 These “ofrendas” and practices originated in pre-colonial indigenous cultures and are built today to remember our beloved dead and our ancestors; to ceremonially and ritually honor and invite them into our lives, and occupy a place of honor in our homes.
 This is a time of joyful celebration of life and of our continued connection to those we hold in our hearts.
 For many years our family ofrenda remained a private practice and held its place of honor in my home.
 Upon the urging of my youngest daughter and the requests of others, I began offering this sacred remembering-practice to my greater community with the building and tending of a public altera and ofrenda in my front yard for family, friends, neighbors, and strangers to participate in and interact with in the ways they felt called to.
-The altar is now a community tradition and all are invited to write messages or the names of their beloved dead, place images and offerings on the altar, spend time in meditation, celebration, story-telling, prayer, song or other forms of practice that brings them closer to the memory of their loved ones.
+The altar is now a community tradition and all are invited to write messages or the names of their beloved dead, place images and offerings on the altar, spend time in meditation, celebration, story-telling, prayer, song, or other forms of practice that brings them closer to the memory of their loved ones.
 Offerings left after the disassembly of the altar are blessed and tended to.
 Items that can be are ritually burned and released as prayers on the smoke of a ceremonial fire and sacred copal, those that can not are blessed and respectfully donated or disposed of.
 This community altar has become a gathering place for people to share, a bridge between cultures and generations, and a beautiful and magical space for all.
 I am honored and humbled by the way this offering of living history is embraced by the community and the ways in which it evolves to meet their needs and capacities.

 OCTOBER - NOVEMBER EVENTS

-PAPER FLOWER MAKING
+PAPER MARIGOLD FLOWER MAKING

 FREE EVENT

-VISITING THE ALTAR
+VISITING THE ALTAR +

 FREE EVENT